 How long does it take for my registration to be accepted?

-Once you’ve clicked the link in your e-mail to activate your account, you will be able to log in and begin fundraising on MyDonate.
+You will be able to log in and begin fundraising on MyDonate straight away.

 Registering for a personal account is easy.
 For details of our application process click here.

 Yes, our online help and advice can be accessed 24 hours a day.

 We have worked with charities to bring you the most comprehensive help guides we can to make using MyDonate very easy.